Keep Your Plastic Granulator in Top Condition: Essential Maintenance and Care Tips

 Weekly:

-• Blade inspection (LOTO): rotor and stator blades for thickness, cracks, wear pattern.
+• Blade Inspection (LOTO): rotor blades and stator blades for straightness, cracks, wear pattern.

-• Screen inspection: for cracks, deformation, clogging; clean if necessary.
+• Sieve Inspection: for cracks, deformation, blockages; clean if necessary.

-• Drive belts: tension & condition (tears, fraying).
+• Drive Belts: tension & condition (for cracks, fraying).

 • Lubricate bearings (model-dependent) according to factory specifications.